kubermatic/kubermatic/hack/local/README.md

 address=/kubermatic.local/172.18.255.200
 ```

+#### Test DNS local resolution
+The installation script `run-kubermatic-kind.sh` uses `KUBERMATIC_DOMAIN` env.
+The default value is: `kubermatic.local`.
-Make sure when you install and configure the `dnsmasq` the `kubermatic.local` is reachable.
+Make sure when you install and configure the local DNS resolver the `kubermatic.local` is reachable.
 ```
 $ nslookup kubermatic.local
 Server:		127.0.0.2